A man with a big belly holding a beer glass

 1. Alcohol Equals Empty Calories

 Alcohol doesn’t contain any nutrients but does have a caloric value of seven calories per gram.
-In just one shot of vodka, there are nearly 100 calories.
-For those of you trying to lose fat, forget it if you are drinking.
-Not only will the high-calorie content of alcohol have a negative effect on your total calorie intake, but it also shuts off your fat burning.
+That means that in just one shot of vodka, there’s at least 100 calories.
+For those of you trying to lose fat, alcohol is going to make it that much more challenging.
+Not only will the high-calorie content of alcohol have a negative effect on your total calorie intake, but it can also impact your metabolism.

-Basically, your body is trying so hard to digest and metabolise the alcohol that fat burning stops altogether.
-If you are a cocktail lover, you add the second evil in the form of sugar, which will cause insulin spikes and add even more calories.
+Basically, your body is trying so hard to digest and metabolise the alcohol, that your body prioritises this task over other processes.
+If you are a cocktail or soft drink lover, you add the second evil in the form of sugar, which will cause insulin spikes and add even more calories.

-2. Alcohol Causes Dehydration and Slows Down Protein Synthesis
+2. Alcohol Causes Dehydration and Slows Down Muscle Synthesis

-Alcohol has also been shown to cause a quicker aromatization of androgens into oestrogens, which explains why heavy drinkers who are male often get gynecomastia (man boobs) over a period of time.
-Even drinking two standard drinks (24g alcohol) lowers testosterone levels and causes physiological damage.
+Research has also shown that testosterone may convert into oestrogen at a higher rate in those consuming excess alcohol, which explains why heavy drinkers who are male may develop gynecomastia (man boobs) over a period of time.
+Even drinking two standard drinks (24g alcohol) lowers testosterone levels and causes physiological damage that can impact fertility. libido, energy levels and other areas of your health.

 4. Alcohol Effects Quality of Sleep